samarthnaik20/Agricultural-IOT/README.md

 ![alt text](https://github.com/nikhil1198/Agricultural-IOT/blob/master/mq-135-gas-sensor.jpg)

 * DHT11: The DHT11 is a basic, ultra low-cost digital temperature and humidity sensor.
 It uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and spits out a digital signal on the data pin (no analog input pins needed).
-Its fairly simple to use, but requires careful timing to grab data.
-The only real downside of this sensor is you can only get new data from it once every 2 seconds, so when using our library, sensor readings can be up to 2 seconds old.
 ![alt text](https://github.com/nikhil1198/Agricultural-IOT/blob/master/dht11'.jpg)